apache/cloudstack-docs-admin/source/networking2.rst

    Citrix NetScaler terminology, a load balancing or content switching virtual server represents one or many servers on the local network.
-   Clients send their requests to the load balancing or content switching virtual server’s virtual IP (VIP) address, and the virtual server balances the load across the local servers.
-After a GSLB virtual server selects a GSLB service representing either a local or a remote load balancing or content switching virtual server, the client sends the request to that virtual server’s VIP address.
+   Clients send their requests to the load balancing or content switching virtual server's virtual IP (VIP) address, and the virtual server balances the load across the local servers.
+After a GSLB virtual server selects a GSLB service representing either a local or a remote load balancing or content switching virtual server, the client sends the request to that virtual server's VIP address.

 -